Elasticsearch Snapshots to MinIO

 Prerequisites

-First, we need a bucket to store Easticsearch snapshots.
+First, we need a bucket to store Elasticsearch snapshots.

-You can create a bucket at Minio UI Console.
-Click Buckets from the left menu and click Create Bucket.
+You can create one from the MinIO Console.
+Click Buckets in the left menu, then click Create Bucket.

 Creating a Service Account

-A service account is also required to establish a Minio connection with Elasticsearch.
+A service account is also required so that Elasticsearch can authenticate with MinIO.

-You can create a service account at Minio UI Console.
-Click Service Accounts from the left menu and click Create Service Account.
+You can create one from the MinIO Console.
+Click Service Accounts in the left menu, then click Create Service Account.

-Save the Secret Key and Access Key, we will use this information during the plugin installation.
+Save the Secret Key and Access Key — we’ll use them during the plugin installation.

-Since Minio is compatible with Amazon AWS S3, we will use the S3 repository plugin.
-To install the plugin, connect to all Elasticsearch nodes and follow the steps below.
+Since MinIO is compatible with AWS S3, we can use the S3 repository plugin.
+Connect to each of your Elasticsearch nodes and run the following.

 /usr/share/elasticsearch/bin/elasticsearch-plugin install repository-s3